Medically reviewed by Drugs.com. Last updated on Aug 28, 2021.

 Therapeutic Class: Antineoplastic Agent

-Venetoclax is used to treat chronic lymphocytic leukemia (CLL) in patients who have received at least one prior treatment.
+Venetoclax is an antineoplastic agent (cancer medicine).
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.
-Venetoclax is an antineoplastic agent (cancer medicine).

 This medicine is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of venetoclax in the pediatric population.
 Safety and efficacy have not been established.